-Assignment Goal Standards ISTE-T Percent of Due Description Addressed Standards Grade Date Informed Participation Candidates are expected to actively participate in every class session and online by critically analyzing, asking questions, or making observations about the readings, thereby indicating they have thoroughly prepared for the class.
+Assignment Description Goal Standards Addressed ISTE-T Standards Percent of Grade Due Date Informed Participation Candidates are expected to actively participate in every class session and online by critically analyzing, asking questions, or making observations about the readings, thereby indicating they have thoroughly prepared for the class.
 Reflection on learning and on application of new knowledge is expected.
-1b, 2a, 2b, 2c, 3b, 3d, 5c 35 percent Each week Language Proficiency Assessment Using traditional and online sources, candidates will demonstrate an understanding of the course objectives by reviewing connections between selected readings (juried articles or short book/monograph), to create a multimedia presentation and post it on Blackboard for class input and discussion.
-TESOL 1a, 4a, 4b ACTTFL 3 & 5 3b, 3d 20 percent Nov.
-15 th

-Data Analysis Module Candidates will read case examples of assessment and achievement results.
+1b, 2a, 2b, 2c, 3b, 3d, 5c 35 percent Each week Standard- Based Assessment Design Candidates will choose one standard, design matching objectives, choose a matching instructional activity, then choose the appropriate assessment that aligns with their chosen standard-objective-& instruction.
+ISTE 2 INTASC 1, 6 2a, 2b, 2c, 2d 20 percent June 13 th before midnight Data AnalysisCandidates will read caseModuleCandidates will read caseModuleexamples of assessment and achievement results.
 Based on course readings and discussions, they will need to make interventions decisions based on the data interpretations.
-TESOL 4 ACTFL 5 3a, 3b, 3d 20 percent Nov.
-22 nd Classroom- Candidates will use their TESOL 1 & 4 1b, 2a, 2b, 25 percent Dec.
-9 th Based knowledge of assessment ACTFL 3, 4 & 2c, 2d, 3c, Assessment principles to create at least two 5 3d, 5c (PBA) & Field assessments for students in a Licensure/Endo Experience language learning setting. -rsement Requirement Field N/A Requirement for N/A N/A for Experience Log licensure/endors fall 2020 ement
+ISTE 3 INTASC 1, 6 3a, 3b, 3d 20 percent June 27 th before midnight Classroom- Based Assessment (PBA) & Field Experience Candidates will use their knowledge of assessment principles to create at least two assessments for students in a language learning setting.
+ISTE 2, 3 INTASC 1, 6 2a, 2b, 2c, 2d 25 percent July 9 th before midnight

+Field N/A Requirement for N/A N/A for

+Experience Log licensure/endors Summer

+ement 2021

 Each course assignment is described below.
-Evaluation criteria for the two Performance-Based Assessments for fall 2020 are also provided.
+Evaluation criteria for the two Performance-Based Assessments for summer 2021 are also provided.
 It is strongly recommended that candidates develop an organized plan for working on the major assignments throughout the semester.